ilswh/poetic-society/README.md

 - You can leave the **Tags** blank.
 - Select the **Region** and **Data Center** closest to you.
 - Once created, click on the new database name, where you can view the database URL and Password.

-### Cloudinary API

-This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

-To obtain your own Cloudinary API key, create an account and log in.

-- For *Primary interest*, you can choose *Programmable Media for image and video API*.
-- Optional: *edit your assigned cloud name to something more memorable*.
-- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
-- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Heroku Deployment